Leading national and European media release articles and interviews on key topics featuring representatives of Europa Nostra

 — Europa Nostra (@europanostra) November 25, 2025

-In an interview with The Art Newspaper released on 24 November, Europa Nostra’s Secretary General highlights how in the case of the Generalštab Modernist Complex in Belgrade protecting heritage and preserving European values such as democracy go hand in hand.
+In another article about the Generalštab Modernist Complex published on 24 November, Europa Nostra’s Secretary General told The Art Newspaper that when it comes to this complicated case, protecting heritage and preserving European values such as democracy go hand in hand.

 NEWS: In a new interview with @TheArtNewspaper, our SG @SneskaEN highlights how in the case of the Belgrade’s Generalštab Modernist Complex, protecting heritage and preserving European values such as democracy go hand in hand.